-The Credit Agreement requires the Company to comply with certain financial covenants, including a Total Leverage Ratio and a Fixed Charge Coverage Ratio (as defined in the Credit Agreement).
+The Credit Agreement requires the Company to comply with certain financial covenants, including requiring that the Company maintain a (i) Total Leverage Ratio of at least 3.25 to 1.00, and (ii) Fixed Charge Coverage Ratio (as defined in the Credit Agreement) of not less than 1.20 to 1.00, in each case tested quarterly.
 The Credit Agreement also contains customary events of default and contains other customary restrictive covenants.

-As of March 31, 2023, the Company was in compliance with all covenants contained in the Credit Agreement.
+As of June 30, 2023, the Company was in compliance with all covenants contained in the Credit Agreement.